-The formation of the gallstone is one of the main issues that the elderly are suffering from.
+Gallstone formation is one of the main issues that the elderly are suffering from.
 In some cases, due to the elderly having some other health-related issues, it is impossible to do surgery to remove the gallstone.
 Studies show that regular walking or other physical activity reduces gallstone surgery risk by 20 to 31 percent.

 Walking helps improve heart health.
 Walking is the best exercise for sedentary people, especially adults, to reduce cardiovascular disease risk.

 Aging causes the person to lose muscles.
 Walking can strengthen the muscles, and it is the best strategy to prevent muscle loss.
-Regular walking is good for the muscles of the back and leg.
+Regular walking is good for your back and leg muscles.

-A sedentary lifestyle leads to the development of one of the most common diseases, diabetes.
+A sedentary lifestyle leads to developing one of the most common diseases, diabetes.
 Walking every day can help control blood sugar levels, which helps prevent type 2 diabetes.

 Improving Bone Health

-Seniors’ Bones become weaker with age and Regular walking strengthens bones. .
+Seniors’ Bones become weaker with age, and regular walking will gradually strengthen your bones.
 As a result, it reduces the risk of osteoporosis, fractures, and injuries.
 Because bones determine our framework, more powerful and healthier bones help improve strength, endurance, and balance.
 Walking can also prevent arthritis and reduce pain.

-Depression is one of the most common conditions the elderly are suffering from, and loneliness is the leading cause of depression.
+Depression is one of the most common conditions the elderly suffer from, and loneliness is the leading cause of depression.
 Walking (especially walking with a group of friends) can prevent depression.

 Improving Blood Circulation

-Walking can increase intelligence.
+Walking can increase your brainpower.
 Walking nourishes the brain with the required amounts of oxygen and glucose and helps it function better.
-It also lowers the level of bad cholesterol, which clogs the arteries and reduces stroke risk.
-So walking can help improve brain circulation and cellular functions.
+It also lowers bad cholesterol, which clogs the arteries and reduces stroke risk.
+All these factors will result in improved brain circulation and cellular functions.

 Improper digestion can lead to several problems, such as constipation, diarrhea, colon cancer, etc. Walking along with healthy eating habits and drinking enough water can improve digestion.